Paget's disease of the bone

 Paget's disease of the bone Symptoms

-Most patients have no symptoms.
+Most people with the condition have no symptoms.
 Paget's disease is often diagnosed when an x-ray is done for another reason.
+It may also be discovered when trying to find the cause of high blood calcium levels.

 If they do occur, symptoms may include: